Sum Of Terms In Arithmetic Sequence

 3. Number of Pairs: If n is even, there are n/2 such pairs.
 If n is odd, there are (n-1)/2 pairs, plus the middle term.

-4. The Formula: Therefore, the sum S_n can be expressed as the number of pairs multiplied by the sum of each pair, leading to S_n = n/2 * (a + a_n).
+4. The Formula: So, the sum S_n can be expressed as the number of pairs multiplied by the sum of each pair, leading to S_n = n/2 * (a + a_n).
 The second formula is derived by substituting a_n = a + (n - 1)d into the first formula.

 Historical Context